SoftInstigate/restheart/README.md

 </dependencies>
 ```

+### Maven Site

+An automatically generated Maven Site for each build of the `master` branch is available at: http://softinstigate.github.io/restheart/

+## Continuous Integration

-We continually deploy development releases to Maven Central with [Travis-CI](https://travis-ci.org/SoftInstigate/restheart).
+We continually integrate and deploy development releases to Maven Central with [Travis-CI](https://travis-ci.org/SoftInstigate/restheart).

+RESTHeart's public Docker images are also automatically built and pushed to [Docker Hub](https://hub.docker.com/r/softinstigate/restheart/).
+The `latest` tag for Docker images refers to the most recent SNAPSHOT release on the `master` branch.

 <hr></hr>